neucom-aps/axon-sdk/README.md

 ```

 ## Network visualization
-Topology visualization is available to help inspect and debug your network.
+Visualization tools are available to inspect the network topology and the spiking chronogram.
+They can be triggered with `VIS=1` without modifying the source code.

 ```bash
 VIS=1 python simulate.py